Korean language and computers: Character encoding

+Hangul type, Korean typewriters

+While the first Korean typewriter (한글 타자기, Hangeul tajagi) is unclear, the first moa-sseugi style (모아쓰기, the form of Hangul where consonants and vowels come together to form a syllabic block; The standard form of Hangul used today) typewriter is thought to be first invented by Korean-American gyopo Lee Won-Ik (이원익) in 1914, where he modified a Smith Premier 10 typewriter's type into Hangul.
+Alongside Lee Won-ik's, Horace Grant Underwood's 1913 US-patented Hangul type, the Underwood, and another Korean-American Kim Jun-Sung's Hangul type are also brought up when discussing the first Moa-Sugi type.

+In 1929, the first Dubeolsik typewriter was made by Song Ki-Ju, a student studying abroad in the US, gaining attention from the Donga ilbo; however, it no longer exists.
+In 1934 he showcased another type, which was a modification of the Underwood portable.
+Song's 1934 typewriter is stored in the Hangul museum as the oldest existing Korean typewriter.
+The invention led to the development of other typewriters in 1945 by Kim Joon Sung and 1950 by Kong Byung Woo.

+In 1949, eye doctor Kong Byung-Woo made the first practical Hangul type able to write both in Moa-Sugi and horizontally.

-Text input
+Modern text input

 On a Korean computer keyboard, text is typically entered by pressing a key for the appropriate jamo; the operating system creates each composite character on the fly.
-Depending on the Input method editor and keyboard layout, double consonants can be entered by holding the shift button.
+Depending on the Input method editor and keyboard layout, double consonants can be entered by holding the shift key.
 When all jamo making up a syllabic block have been entered, the user may initiate a conversion to hanja (or other special characters) using a keyboard shortcut or interface button; South Korean keyboards have a key for this.
 Subsequent semi-automated hanja conversion is supported in varying degrees by word processors.

 When using a keyboard with another language, most operating systems require the user to type with an original Korean keyboard layout; the most common is Dubeolsik.
 In other languages, such as Japanese, text can be entered on non-native keyboards with romanization.